 The first factor is generally a pin or password and the second is often biometrics (fingerprint, face or retina recognition) or a code sent via SMS or email.

-Two-factor authentication provides an additional layer of security to prevent unauthorized users from accessing your account.
+Two-factor authentication provides an additional layer of security to prevent unauthorised users from accessing your account.
 For example, if a cybercriminal happen to gain access to one proof of identity, such as your password, they would not be able to gain access to your account without the second form of identity.

 While it isn't always going to be fool proof, a two-step verification process will give you more security than just using a password alone.
 In fact, according to Microsoft, multi-factor authentication can "prevent 99.9 percent of attacks on your accounts".